All Episodes

 We'll get back to this in our news roundup information overload hour and much more as we continue.

-All right, hour two, Sean Hannity Show, 80094.
+All right, our two Sean Hannity show, 80094.

-One Sean, you want to be a part of this extravaganza.
+One, Sean, you want to be a part of this extravaganza?

 We do have so much other news that we're not getting to here today.

-The uh the battle over social media.
+The battle over social media.

-Now, this is an interesting battle uh for a lot of different reasons because there's certain well, number one, the guy that Twitter has, I mean, this is just ridiculous, a rabid Trump hater.
+Now, this is an interesting battle for a lot of different reasons because there's certain, well, number one, the guy that Twitter has, I mean, this is just ridiculous, a rabid Trump hater, their head of site integrity, the guy in charge of this, referred to the president's team in the White House as actual Nazis in the White House.

 Really?

-Uh you got a Jack at Jack at Twitter, seriously, the head of your site of integrity.
+The head of your site of integrity.

-Uh so that's problematic in a lot of different ways.
+So that's problematic in a lot of different ways.

 The president now talking about an executive order.